sy2002/TeleBall/doc/electronics.md

   battery current UB+, which is initially - as long as the batteries are new/full - indeed 6V but dropping during the lifetime of the batteries.

+* The wiring of the MAX7221 to the 8x8 LED matrix might look a bit weird: This is mainly because of the inner workings of the LED matrix, that is internally not wired linearly.
+  For example, as described in the [Data Sheet](http://www.adafruit.com/datasheets/1047datasheet.pdf), LED row #1 is mapped to pin #9 and LED column #2 to pin #3.
+The MAX7221 is supplying current at SEG DP, SEG A ..
+SEG G and sinking current from the display's common cathode at DIG 0 ..
+DIG 7.

 * The radio is able to cope with 5V control lines, i.e. Arduino's digital outputs MOSI, MISO, SCK, IRQ, CSN, CE but it cannot be driven by 5V.
 This is why we use the Rohm voltage regulator that converts the up to 6V UB+ to a stable 3.3V.
 The names of the